ReallyNotPikachu/Daydream-Thingy/README.md

 # THE PROJECT TEMPLATE I USED (all of their C code was replaced my crappy "C++")
-https://github.com/Paperdomo101/WebDemo
+(I modified the build system a little to use C++ and just be better) https://github.com/Paperdomo101/WebDemo

 # Other Credits